Danny Langsdorf: Oregon

 Langsdorf spent the 2018 season as an offensive analyst for the Oregon Ducks football program before joining Jeff Tedford's staff as their quarterbacks coach.

 UNLV

 On January 9, 2020, Langsdorf was hired by former Oregon Ducks offensive coordinator and current UNLV head coach Marcus Arroyo to serve as the passing game coordinator and quarterbacks coach for the Rebels.

 Colorado

 On March 4, almost two months after being hired by UNLV, Langsdorf departed the Rebels coaching staff to join Karl Dorrell's staff at Colorado.

 Temple

 In January 2022, Langsdorf was hired to be Stan Drayton's offensive coordinator at Temple.

+Ohio

+On March 16, 2026, Langsdorf was hired to be John Hauser's wide receiver coach at Ohio.

 Personal life

 Langsdorf is married to the former Michele Bertrand, a softball standout at Linfield who still appears in the school record books for her pitching prowess.

 In May 2007, Langsdorf underwent surgery to donate a kidney to Laurie Cavanaugh.
-Laurie is the wife of offensive line coach Mike Cavanaugh, who coached with Langsdorf at Oregon State at the time.
+Laurie is married to offensive line coach Mike Cavanaugh, who coached with Langsdorf at Oregon State at the time.